Click here to see information about 2025 benefits

 Missouri:

-When you need care in the local Kansas City region network shown in blue on the map, use this search tool to find a health system provider or an in-network provider.
+When you need care in the local Kansas City region shown in blue on the map, use this search tool to find a health system provider or a provider in-network with HCH Sync, Centrus Health Direct.

-When you need care in greater Kansas or beyond, use this search tool to find in-network providers from the Aetna nationwide network.
-This tool should be used ONLY when seeking care outside the designated local network or you may pay out-of-network rates.
+When you need care in greater Kansas or beyond, use this search tool to find in-network providers from the Aetna Signature Administrators nationwide network.
+This tool should be used ONLY when seeking care outside the designated local Kansas City network or you may pay out-of-network rates.

 To get started, enter the area (city, county, state or Zip code) where you need care.
 Then enter the type of care you need.